- News & Events

 Preparing to apply

 - Look at your grades.
 Be realistic.
 A rule of thumb is that if you have a B+ average (3.33 CGPA), you are a "marginal candidate”.
 Top-ranked schools in North American usually require at least an A average (4.0 CGPA).
 If you are not a top student, don't despair.
-There are non-traditional degree programs and private universities in the US where acceptance criteria (such as work experience and publications) may be more flexible beyond GPA.
+There are non-traditional degree programs and private universities in the U.S. where acceptance criteria (e.g. work experience and publications) may be more flexible beyond GPA.

 - Know your career goal.
 Going to a graduate school is one means to achieve that goal.
 If you do not know what you want to do in your life, then, you will not find it in a graduate school.
 You will be unlikely to get admitted in the first place because your file is likely to be weaker than other files.
 Ask yourself: why do I need more training?
 Remember, since there are limited places in each program, the university and faculty are making an investment in you, too.

 - What about finance?
-If you could win an entrance scholarship, that would be great.
-But the competition rate is high.
+If you win an entrance scholarship, that's great, but competition for scholarships is high.
 Approximately one-third of students in Canada who are offered admission get some form of scholarship.
-Of course, you have to win the race for admission first—admission rates alone normally range from 40 per cent to 10 per cent (that is, one to four students are admitted out of ten applicants).
+Of course, you have to win the race for admission first—admission rates alone normally range from 40% to 10% (that is, one to four students are admitted out of ten applicants).
 Also, you want to think about the potential financial opportunities that you will be missing once you are in graduate school.

 - You can improve your chances by thinking about these things early in your undergraduate study, and steadily gathering information and experience.
 Talk to people who are doing jobs you would like.
 Do an internship.
 Try classes in different areas.
-Develop a second language, do a co-op, study or work abroad.
-Explore the topic with faculty and graduate students.
+Develop a second language, do a co-op or study or work abroad.
 Many students are in a hurry to finish their BA and get distracted with many different commitments.
-Remember, in the long-run what you learn and the skills and knowledge you develop will be as important as passing through the courses as easily as possible.
-Oftentimes courses that are highly demanding will be the most rewarding to you in the long-run in testing out whether you will be interested and ready for graduate school.
+Remember, in the long-run, what you learn and the skills and knowledge you develop will be as important as passing through the courses as easily as possible.
+Often, classes that are highly demanding will be the most rewarding to you in the long-run in testing out whether you will be interested and ready for graduate school.
 Try cutting back on your outside workload and focusing on learning as much as you can from your classes.
-Find a prof and authors you like and develop some knowledge in that area.
-Go to speakers' series and follow current events.
+Find a professor and authors you like and develop some knowledge in their areas of specialization.
+Go to our speakers' series and follow current events.
 One of the best things you can do in the Department of Political Science is to complete an honours' thesis.
 This will serve as an important writing sample for graduate applications.

 Where to apply

-If you still want to go to a graduate school after considering the above points, then, consider the following:
+If you still want to go to a graduate school after considering the above points, then, think about the following:

 - What type of graduate school?
-A political science degree is ideal preparation for law school, a career in the public sector, teaching at the pre-university level, or a graduate degree.
-Political science trains students in a variety of important analytical tools and provides excellent writing skills.
-We offer several joint majors (such as economics) that would expand your possibilities enormously.
+A political science degree is ideal preparation for law school, a career in the public sector, teaching at the pre-university level or a graduate degree.
+Political science trains students to use various analytical tools and helps them develop excellent writing skills.
+We offer several joint majors (e.g. economics) that would expand your possibilities enormously.
 You need to decide whether you would like to follow a professional career path as a lawyer or work more on social science.
 One thing that is worth emphasizing is that the main reason for doing a PhD is to teach at a university level.

 - Do the necessary homework.
-Can you articulate why you want to go to a particular graduate program?
-To answer this question, you must know not only your career goal but also the content of the graduate programs you are applying for.
+Can you articulate why you want to enter a particular graduate program?
+To answer this question, you must know not only your career goal, but also the content of the graduate programs you are applying for.
 If you want to become a Middle East specialist, why apply for a program that has no Middle East specialist?
-You will have to write up "a statement of purpose" where you can articulate your rationales for applying for the program you are applying for.
+You will have to write up "a statement of purpose", in which you must articulate your rationales for applying to a particular program.
 Make sure that you know the names of the professors you want to work with at various programs.
 Does this program have an affiliated research institute?
 A specialized program relevant to your research interest?
 What are the requirements to finish a degree?
 How long does it take?
 Find answers to these questions as a starting point.

 - Identify admission deadlines and design your timetable.
 If you have to take the GRE, you will need more time for preparation.
 Obtain application kits from the schools that you are interested in.